-Dubai is located on the Arabian Peninsular, facing the Arabian Gulf (Persian Gulf) to the north, in the Middle East.
+Dubai is located on the Arabian Peninsula, facing the Persian Gulf (Arabian Gulf) to the north in the Middle East.
 It is considered part of Asia.

 When was Dubai first settled?

-The first settlements along the banks of Dubai Creek can be dated back to 1833.
+The first settlements along the banks of Dubai Creek date back to 1833.

 The modern city of Dubai came much later.
-The UAE federated in 1971 and much development occured after this time.
+The UAE federated in 1971, and much development occurred after this time.

 Can you visit Dubai?

-Absolutely, in fact, Dubai is now home to busiest passenger airport in the world – DXB – Dubai International Airport.
-In 2018 just over 89 million passengers transited through DXB, and 15.93 million visitors made a stop.
+Absolutely, in fact, Dubai is now home to the busiest passenger airport in the world – DXB – Dubai International Airport.
+In 2018, just over 89 million passengers transited through DXB, and 15.93 million visitors made a stop.

-You can simply stop in Dubai for a few hours, a few days – or extended this to a few weeks if you love the warmth and sunshine!
+You can simply stop in Dubai for a few hours, a few days – or extend this to a few weeks if you love the warmth and sunshine!

 A few handy places you may want to start your planning